25 May 6 Super Summer Weekend Projects to Cut Your Energy Bill(Last Updated On: August 2, 2018)

 Find a qualified HVAC technician to inspect your AC system to ensure it is leak-free and operating as efficiently as possible before sizzling summer temperatures arrive.
 Also, have the tech provide a small training so you know how to clean air filters because this is essential to keeping the AC unit running smoothly during the summer.

 At SolvIt, we simply want to help homeowners enjoy their homes.
-During the spring and summer, the warm weather entices us to spend time with friends and enjoy the company of others.
-As the weather rises, then we want to ensure that our homes provide a comfortable setting to spend time with our loved ones.
+During the warm weather, we like to spend time with friends and family.
+As the temperatures rise, ensure your home provides a comfortable setting for house guests.

 If you have any questions or cooling issues, then don’t hesitate to call – we are here 24/7 to help!